bevyengine/bevy/release-content/migration-guides/x11-no-longer-default.md

 the `x11` top level feature on the Bevy crate is no longer a default feature when building for Linux targets.

-If your project was already targetting Wayland-only systems, this is effectively a no-op and can safely be ignored.
+If your project was already targeting Wayland-only systems, this is effectively a no-op and can safely be ignored.

 If you still require X.Org support, you can manually reenable the `x11`